 Survivor absent from his post this afternoon, no-where to be seen.
-As usual his younger wife sat on the ground, passing some of the clothes through her fingers while half listening to a dark woman leaning against the back fence rattling.
+As usual his younger wife sat on the ground, passing some of the clothes through her fingers while half-listening to a dark woman leaning against the back fence rattling.
 Easy to discern the tell-tale signs left behind.
 The fold-up chair down on the trolley carried a piece of cardboard over the ridge that rose above the seat-hollow.
 Stretched out there in his usual way, legs up over the rail, the Survivor would have been discomforted down on the tail-bone.
-All made good with the roughly torn cardboard piece.
-Sweet.
+All made good with the roughly torn piece.

 The ragged, bloodied ears have been unmentioned to date.
 Difficult to guess the reason.
 Scissoring the sprouts had been the initial thought.